90125: Tour

 Yes promoted the album with a worldwide tour that lasted from 28 February 1984 to 9 February 1985, spanning over 110 dates.
-It was meant to start with a North American leg from January 1984, but the dates were cancelled after Rabin ruptured his spleen after he collided with a woman in a swimming pool and required surgery to have it removed.
-The American band Berlin were scheduled as the opening act during the first North American leg, but they were dropped from the tour due to a contract dispute.
+It was meant to start with a North American leg from January 1984, but the dates were cancelled after Rabin collided with a woman in a swimming pool, ruptured his spleen, and required surgery to have it removed.
+American new wave band Berlin were scheduled as the opening act during the first North American leg, but they were dropped from the tour due to a contract dispute.
 Instead, the band opened their shows with two Bugs Bunny cartoons.
 The show in Dortmund on 24 June saw the group performing "I'm Down" with Led Zeppelin guitarist Jimmy Page.

 In 1985, Yes headlined two shows at the inaugural Rock in Rio festival.
 This was followed by two sold-out dates in Buenos Aires, Argentina, which marked the first time an English band had performed in the country following the Falklands War.
 Anderson recalled the group were escorted into the country in a private air force jet, and were surrounded by militia during the entire visit.
 They had a conference call with the president before their arrival, who ensured their safety despite reported death threats against the band.